 2. What events will the International Geography Bee World Championships consist of?

 Please see the IGB World Championships page here for the draft schedule of events, this page for descriptions of competitions, and this page for other events that are part of the 2018 IGB World Championships.

 3. When and where will the World Championships take place?

-The International Geography Bee World Championships will take place in Berlin, Germany from July 11-17, 2018 in conjunction with the 2018 International History Olympiad.
+The next International Geography Bee World Championships will take place in North America in July 2020 in conjunction with the 2018 International History Olympiad.
 Students will be able to participate in both competitions, if they have qualified for both.
-After 2018, the International Geography Bee will take place every two years (always in July).
+The exact dates and locations will be determined by early 2019.